tionebrr/docker-micropython-tools-esp32/README.md

 # ESP32 Micropython build and tool container
-This docker container will build, deploy and monitor your esp32 micropython firmware.
+This docker container will build, deploy, and monitor your esp32 micropython firmware.
 Using this is pretty straightforward and doesn't change a lot compared to using a simple build environment on your host or on a VM.
 The main advantage is that you don't need a python virtual environment and you can have the latest ESP-IDF installed on your machine and still build and use micropython without having to change anything on your main session.
-It also simplifies the installation and setting of the build environement.
+It also simplifies the installation and setting of the build environment.
-The image comes with ESP-IDF v4.0.1, python3 and rshell.
+The image comes with ESP-IDF v4.0.1, python3, and rshell.

 # Getting the container image:
 ### Recommended: Pull from docker: